“In the 1920s, it owned & operated 58 woolen mills across New England controlling 20% of the country’s woolen production.”

 *

 For the next few years, the American Woolen Company operated successfully employing a couple hundred people from Hartland and surrounding towns.
-The woolen goods market remained strong following World War I and further local investments were made by the company including upkeep of 4 existing employee houses built on Upper Mill Street and 3 houses on Hubbard Avenue built by the Linn Manufacturing Company.
+The woolen goods market remained strong following World War I and further local investments were made by the company including upkeep of 4 existing employee houses on Hubbard Avenue built by the Linn Manufacturing Company.
 Census Reports for Hartland from 1920 and 1930 indicate numerous people worked at the American Woolen Company mill, often times with several family members employed there, too.

 *